 Reduction is best achieved using a reduction clamp.

-For a pure tension band, a K-wire is inserted from the lateral side and directed slightly posteriorly so that it exists the spine of the scapula on the other side of the fracture.
+For a pure tension band, a K-wire is inserted from the lateral side and directed slightly posteriorly so that it exits the spine of the scapula on the other side of the fracture.
 A second K-wire is inserted parallel to the first with the help of a parallel drill guide.
 Both K-wires should protrude 5 mm dorsally.

 Check the position of the K-wires with an image intensifier to make sure they are not inserted subacromially and have penetrated the rotator cuff or other structures.